mmbman/Katagiri/1984-04-06-Awakening-of-Faith-Talk-3.md

 So what makes you understand the vastness of existence and also each individual?
 Each individual, your life is right in the middle of vastness.
 But simultaneously, you live in the vastness.
 How to live?
 Just swim, beyond survive or not survive, die or ... whatever.

 That practice is called just *oneness*.
-One Mind, we say.
+One-mind, we say.
 Or, “the mind of all sentient beings.”

 So it's very difficult to say they are equal.
 No, not equal.
 But they are not different.
 They are working together, so they are not different.
 But they are not equal.